logzio/logz-docs/_source/logzio_collections/_log-sources/stackdriver.md

 <div id="cred-info">

-####  Information about the credentials file
+####  If you've renamed the credentials file

-When creating the credentials file through the [command line](#credentials-cmd) your credentials file is named by default in the following format:
+The default naming convention for the credentials file is: `<<project_id>>-credentials.json`.

-'<<project_id>>-credentials.json'.
+When you create the credentials file through the [command line](#credentials-cmd), it is automatically named as per the default.

-When creating the credentials file through the [gcp console](#credentials-console) you are requested to name the file in that format.
+If you create the credentials file using the [GCP Console](#credentials-console), you'll have the option to select the file name.
+We strongly recommend that you stick to the default format: `<<project_id>>-credentials.json`.

-In both cases, if you wish to name it differently please follow these instructions:
+If you decide to give the credentials file another name, please follow these instructions:

-1. On step 3 - building your 'pubsub-input.yml' file, please add the field 'credentials_file' with your credentials file's name as the value.
+1. On step 3 - building your 'pubsub-input.yml' file, add the field 'credentials_file' with your credentials file's name as the value.

-For an example of adding this field go to [input example file](https://github.com/logzio/logzio-pubsub/blob/master/pubsub-input-example.yml).
+    Go to the github project to see an [example of an input file](https://github.com/logzio/logzio-pubsub/blob/master/pubsub-input-example.yml).

-2. On step 5 - running the docker, for every credentials file you've created add this line:
+2. On step 5 - running the docker, add the following line for every credentials file you've created:

-'-v /etc/logzio-pubsub/<credentials-file-name>.json:/logzio-pubsub/<credentials-file-name>.json \'
+    '-v /etc/logzio-pubsub/<<credentials-file-name>>.json:/logzio-pubsub/<<credentials-file-name>>.json \'.

-and replace `credentials-file-name` with your credentials file's name.
+    Replace `<<credentials-file-name>>` with your credentials file's name.

 </div>

 </div>